mathjax/MathJax/docs/html/_sources/api/elementjax.txt

 	- **callback** --- the callback specification
     :Returns: the callback object

 ..
+Method:: Rerender([callback])
+    :noindex:

+    Removes the output and produces it again (for example, if CSS has changed that would alter the spacing of the mathematics).
+Note that the internal representation isn't regenerated; only the output is.
+The `callback`, if any, is called when the process completes.

+    :Parameters:
+	- **callback** --- the callback specification
+    :Returns: the callback object

+..
 Method:: Reprocess([callback])
     :noindex:

-    Removes the output and produces it again.
-This may be necessary if there are changes to the CSS styles that would affect the layout of the mathematics, for example.
+    Removes the output and then retranslates the input into the internal form and reredners the output again.
 The `callback`, if any, is called when the process completes.

     :Parameters:
 	- **callback** --- the callback specification